Please click here to read our COVID-19 announcement.

 Applicants that are unsuccessful may re-apply to the Trust from 12 months after the date of their most recent application.
 Applicants that are awarded a grant must leave a year following the date of the final payment before applying for another grant.

 The Trust receives many more applications than it has funds to support – between approximately 850 and 1300 annually in the last 10 years.
 About 10-12% of applications were successful in that time – approximately 100-150 per year.
-Since the outbreak of COVID-19, applications have more than doubled, making the success rate to date a little under 4%.
+Since the outbreak of COVID-19, applications have more than doubled, making the average success rate since March 2020 a little under 4%.
 Owing to the high volume of applications, it is not possible to give individual feedback to unsuccessful applicants.